CWL Graphical Pipeline

 First make sure you have at least one Fastq file uploaded and/or linked to your Project.
 You may use Fastq files available in the Bundle.

-Navigate to Pipelines and select the pipeline you just created, then press Start New Run.
+Navigate to Pipelines and select the pipeline you just created, then press Start analysis

-Fill the mandatory field (User Reference = pipeline execution name) and click on the Select button to open the File Selection dialog box.
-Select any of the Fastq files available to you (use the checkbox on the left and press Select on the lower right).
+Fill the mandatory fields and click on the + button to open the File Selection dialog box.
+Select one of the Fastq files available to you.

-Press Start Run on the top right, the platform is now orchestrating the workflow execution.
+Press Start analysis on the top right, the platform is now orchestrating the pipeline execution.

 View Results

-Navigate to Runs and observe that the pipeline execution is now listed and will first appear to be in “Requested” Status.
+Navigate to Projects > your_project > Flow > Analyses and observe that the pipeline execution is now listed and will first be in “Requested” Status.
 After a few minutes the Status should change to “In Progress” and then to “Succeeded”.

-Once this Run is succeeded click on the row (a single click is enough) to enter Result view.
-You should see the FastQC HTML output file listed on the right.
+Once this Analysis succeeds click it, to enter the Analysis details view.
+You should see the FastQC HTML output file listed on the right under Output files.
 Click on the file to open Data Details view.
 Since it is an HTML file Format there is a View tab that allows visualizing the HTML within the browser.

 Was this helpful?